 - 1/2 tsp vanilla extract

-Once mixture is cooked (all liquid absorbed by oats and chia), remove from heat.
-Stir in vanilla extract and maple syrup.
+- Once the mixture is smooth and cooked through, remove pot from heat and stir in vanilla extract and maple syrup.
+Mix well.

-Top with chopped walnuts (optional) and a sprinkle of cinnamon (optional).
+- Top oatmeal with chopped walnuts (optional), a sprinkle of cinnamon (optional) and extra apple slices (optional).
 Serve immediately.